Forming a New Student Organization

 Constitution and Statement of Purpose

 At the time of its original formation, each organization must submit a constitution and statement of purpose to the Dean of Students Office.
-Continuing student organizations need not submit a constitution to the Dean of Students each year, but must do so each time the constitution is amended or updated.
 This document may be simple or elaborate, but it must contain the following information:

 Mission: the objectives the group hopes to advance and the specific goals the group hopes to accomplish.
 The constitution may also include a short statement about which students or community groups the organization expects to serve or attract.
 When writing the mission statement, framers should keep in mind future members will need to refer to this statement.